-- 1) Publish an annual report every year by October 1st containing the last three years of campus crime statistics and fire safety statistics as well as certain campus security policies. - 2) Disclose crime statistics for the campus, public areas immediately adjacent to or running through the campus, and certain non-campus facilities and remote classrooms.
-The statistics must be gathered from campus police, local law enforcement agencies, and other University officials who have significant responsibility for student and campus activities. - 3) Provide Timely Warning notices of those crimes that have occurred and pose an ongoing "threat to students and employees. - 4) Implement emergency notification procedures if there is an immediate threat to the health or safety of students or employees on campus. - 5) Disclose in a public crime log any crime that occurred on campus or within the patrol jurisdiction of the campus police or the campus security department and is reported to the campus police or security department. - 6) Maintain a public fire log, which is a record of any fire that occurred in an on campus student housing facility. - 7) Disclose any agreements with state and/or local law enforcement
+- 1) Publish an annual report every year by October 1 that contains three years of campus crime and fire safety statistics and certain campus security policy statements. - 2) Disclose crime statistics for the campus, public areas immediately adjacent to or running through the campus, and certain non-campus facilities and remote classrooms.
+The statistics must be gathered from campus police or security, local law enforcement, and other College officials who have "significant responsibility for student and campus activities". - 3) Provide "timely warning" notices of those crimes that have occurred and pose an ongoing "threat to students and employees". - 4) Implement emergency notification procedures if there is an immediate threat to the health or safety of students or employees on campus. - 5) Disclose in a public crime log "any crime that occurred on campus... or within the patrol jurisdiction of the campus security department and is reported to the campus security department". - 6) Maintain a public fire log that records any fires that have occurred in an on-campus student housing facility.